Viking Cruises fleet

 Viking Cruises USA

-All the 6 ships will be built and owned by ECO Shipyards (a subsidiary of Edison Chouest Offshore) and operated under a charter.
-The 7-day cruise tour itineraries include roundtrips from New Orleans, as well as one-ways between New Orleans and Memphis TN, and between St Louis MO and Minneapolis-Saint Paul MN.
+All the 6 ships will be built and owned by ECO Shipyards (subsidiary of Edison Chouest Offshore) and operated under charter.
+The 8-day cruisetours include roundtrips from New Orleans, as well as one-ways between New Orleans and Memphis TN, and between St Louis MO and Minneapolis-Saint Paul MN.

 Viking Cruises Egypt

 Starting in 2018, Viking River Cruises is the first non-domestic company licensed to operate cruise ships on the Nile River in Egypt.
-The itineraries are operated by the new boats Viking Ra (March 2018) and Viking Osiris (September 2020).
-Previously, Viking Cruises Egypt operated the Nile River and Lake Nasser cruise tour itineraries with two chartered ships (Steigenberger Omar El Khayam and Mayfair).
+The itineraries are operated by three new riverboats - Viking Ra (March 2018), Viking Osiris (August 2022) and Viking Aton (September 2023).
+Previously, Viking Egypt operated the Nile River and Lake Nasser itineraries with two chartered ships (Steigenberger Omar El Khayam and Mayfair).

 The 12-day itinerary incorporates 7-day cruising on Nile River and starts with a 3-night hotel stay in Cairo and tours to iconic attractions like Grand Egyptian Museum, Great Pyramids of Giza, Mosque of Muhammad Ali.
 Cruise tourists then fly to Luxor to visit Karnak and the Temples of Luxor before boarding the Viking cruise ship for a 7-night Nile cruise to Aswan and back.
 Tours include a private visit to Nefertari's tomb (Valley of the Queens) and excursions to Khnum Temple (Esna) and the Dendera Temple complex (Qena).
 A visit to a Nubian village is also included.

-See below the list of main Viking Ocean itineraries as themes and ports of call:
+See below the list of main Viking OCEAN itineraries as themes and ports of call: